Elkhart and Western Railroad (2001)

 Pioneer Railcorp created the Elkhart & Western Railroad, on May 1, 2001, from a 10 mi stretch of the Michigan Southern Railroad.
 The Elkhart Branch begins at its junction with the Norfolk Southern Railway near the center of Elkhart, then crosses the St. Joseph River, which it follows westward, and finally ends on the northeast side of Mishawaka, in neighboring St. Joseph County.

 Freight hauled on the EWR Elkhart Line consists mainly of plastic flakes, lumber, paper and cement.

 Freight hauled on the EWR Argos Line consists of mainly scrap iron, paper, plastic pellets, and lime, with the addition of storage car holding.

 In January 2018, CSX sold 9.58 mi of track running from Monon to Monticello, to ETW.
 Operations began in August, serving the only customer on the line, Monticello Farm Service, Inc.

+On September 14, 2022, Patriot Rail Company, LLC, completed its purchase of Pioneer Lines parent company BRX Transportation Holdings.
+The purchase included the Elkhart & Western Railroad.

+In 2023 new shortline Rochester & Erie Railway took over operations from EWR of the line owned by Fulton County from Argos south into Rochester.
+EWR continues to operate the northern end of this line from Argos to Walkerton.

+A proposal to create a new connection between the Elkhart & Western's Elkhart-based operation and Canadian National on the west end in Mishawaka was defeated in June 2026 due to community pressure.

 Power

 The EWR received its two locomotives from Pioneer Railcorp, and although the units no longer have the Pioneer reporting marks, the units are still owned by EWR's parent.